-My name is Leonardo Papèra, I’m a 24-year-old boy who started to learn about photography around six years ago; I started a bit like everyone, buying a reflex that at the time I thought it was professional with a classic kit lens, with the sole purpose of taking some “high quality” photos during my trips with friends.
+My name is Leonardo Papèra, I’m a 24-year-old boy who started to learn about photography around seven years ago; I started a bit like everyone, buying a reflex that at the time I thought it was professional with a classic kit lens, with the sole purpose of taking some “high quality” photos during my trips with friends.

 Ever since I was young I’ve always been passionate about everything that involved nature, from the landscapes of the world to animals of every kind and type, but honestly when I bought the first camera I didn’t think of using it to capture something more than a few parties or trips between friends.

 Exactly one of these friends, with a greater passion (and will) than mine for photography, introduced me to this world, convincing me to go out in my neighborhood and try to remove the dust from that “automatic mode” that made me so comfortable.
 So I slowly begin to take dexterity with the basic rules of photography, ie exposure times, diaphragm and ISO.
 I focused from the beginning on landscape photography, leaving a little space for occasional animal photos.

 The months passed and the desire to learn grew more and more, also thanks to social networks that showed me amazing places from all over the world; the desire to emulate scenes and ideas seen around the web as well as the desire to try new techniques made me go out as soon as I had a moment of freedom from the studies.